MichielvdVelde/asloc/README.md

 * Filter by file extension type
 * Display total SLOC count or per-file count
+* Also displays the amount of comment lines
 * Now supports recursive walking, so files in subdirectories can be listed as well
 * Count the SLOC in all files in the given directory
 * Ignores empty lines by default